Characterizing Exoplanet Habitability: Conclusions

 \section{Conclusions}

-Detecting or constraining the habitability of a distant exoplanet will be a challenging and critical step towards understanding the frequency of the origin of life on other worlds, and would also inform our understanding of the climate and evolution of terrestrial planets.
+Detecting or constraining the habitability of a distant exoplanet will be a challenging and critical step towards understanding the frequency of the origin of life on other worlds.
 Transit spectroscopy, secondary eclipse observations, and high contrast imaging all have the potential to reveal key planetary properties related to habitability, and these techniques each have their own assets and challenges.
 Reflected light observations can directly reveal surface liquid water, either through polarization or glint measurements.
 Constraints on surface pressure are possible with most observational techniques (depending on wavelength coverage), but surface temperatures (which, when combined with a surface pressure measurement, can demonstrate habitability) will prove difficult to measure in reflected light.
 Detecting water vapor condensation at/near a surface is also feasible, either through spectral retrieval of gas mixing ratio or condensate profiles, or through mapping using time resolved photometric measurements.
 In the end, though, it could prove that no unambiguous ``smoking gun'' exists for detecting stable surface liquid water, so that actual constraints on habitability may come from multiple lines of evidence using a variety of approaches brought to bear on a distant Pale Blue Dot.

 \begin{acknowledgement} TR gratefully acknowledges support from NASA through the Sagan Fellowship Program executed by the NASA Exoplanet Science Institute.
 The results reported herein benefitted from collaborations and/or information exchange within NASA's Nexus for Exoplanet System Science (NExSS) research coordination network sponsored by NASA's Science Mission Directorate.
 Certain essential tools used in this work were developed by the NASA Astrobiology Institute's Virtual Planetary Laboratory, supported by NASA under Cooperative Agreement No. NNA13AA93A.
-TR thanks J~Fortney, N~Cowan, V Meadows, and J Lustig-Yaeger for constructive critiques of this review. \end{acknowledgement}
+TR thanks J Fortney for a constructive critique of this review. \end{acknowledgement}